 For 130 pesos (about $7 US) you’ll get a wristband for the Mirador (rooftop lookout platform) that you can use as many times that day as you wish.
 From up on the 44th floor you’ll get an ultra-unique look down at the Palacio de Bellas Artes (along with much of the rest of Mexico City).

 Gawking at the Palacio de Bellas Artes is one of the most iconic Mexico City experiences—to come here and not get a brag-worthy shot of it is just un poco loco.

 It’s the center of government for both Mexico the country and Mexico the city, and is the site of countless rallies, artistic events, major parades and gatherings, and more.
 It’s been a UNESCO World Heritage Site since 1987 but, most importantly, you can get your aura cleaned here and don’t we all need a li’l spiritual cleansing, okayyyy?

-According to Aztec legend, Templo Mayor was considered the center of the universe.
-The CENTER of the UNIVERSE—them’s some mighty big shoes to fill.
+According to Aztec legend, they considered Templo Mayor the center of the universe.
+The center of the universe—them’s some mighty big shoes to fill.
 You can find Templo Mayor, or at least what remains of it, just to the right of the Zócalo’s cathedral.

 earth universe” if you want.
 I would.

 Mexico City Metropolitan Cathedral